Veljko28/Phone-Ui/README.md

 This is a project for sell and buying phones online all over the world !
 The main things used for this project are `React`, `Next.js`, `Redux`, `Material-Ui`, and `Typescript`.

 The website is a react recreation of a WordPress Template - [MobiStore - Online Mobile Store](https://easetemplate.com/free-website-templates/mobistore/index.html).
-While most of the ideas were take from this template the code is 100% writed by me.
+While most of the ideas were take from this template the code is 100% written by me.

 ## About the code